 The Emmett Institute is dedicated to training the next generation of leaders by providing exceptional opportunities for education and hands-on experience in climate and environmental law and policy.
-Our graduates work at state and federal regulatory and enforcement agencies, major and local nonprofit advocacy groups, and leading law firms.
+Our graduates work at state and federal regulatory and enforcement agencies, national and local nonprofit advocacy groups, and leading law firms.

 Recognized as one of the country’s top environmental law programs, UCLA Law provides a robust and extensive curriculum for future lawyers seeking to work on environmental, energy, and natural resources issues.
 UCLA Law’s specialization in environmental law offers formal acknowledgement of their commitment to the field.